-The Plan ESOP 2012 does not provide for any provision which may trigger its cancellation.
+The Plan Let's Share for 2014 does not provide for any provision which may trigger its cancellation.

 4.4.10 The reasons justifying the redemption, pursuant to sect.
 2357 and followings of the Italian Civil Code, by UniCredit, of the financial instruments contemplated by the plan; the beneficiaries of such redemption, indicating whether the same is limited only to certain categories of employees; the consequences of the termination of the employment relationship with respect to such redemption rights